 Further talking about the speed factor, Panasonic ES-LV9Q has a powerful motor enabling it to be a fast shaver.
 Particularly, shaving a shorter beard takes less time compared to other shavers.

 While using certain shavers, I would sometimes notice the change in sound and feel that the razor is struggling.
-However, that was not the case with this shaver, even shaving very coarse facial hair, it was fast and effortless.
+However, that was not the case with this shaver, even shaving very coarse facial hair, was fast and effortless.

 Speaking of sound, Panasonic ES-LV9Q is satisfactorily quiet for a foil shaver.
 Despite being fitted with such a powerful motor it is quieter than most of the foil shavers.
-It is nowhere near to a rotary shaver for sure but still is acceptable.
+It is nowhere near a rotary shaver for sure but still is acceptable.

 Comfort of Shave

 When it comes to comfort, Panasonic shavers are not always the best bet.
 Usually, Panasonic has a competitive edge in terms of power and closeness regardless of the shave’s series.
 However, things are different with regard to comfort.

 Panasonic ES-LV9Q and other Arc 5 variants are a bit aggressive due to their close shave capability.
 This would often be a problem for sensitive skin.
 Previously, I had experienced with Arc 4 models.
 The foils would get really hot after a few minutes of use.
 But, it pleasantly surprised me that in spite of having a similar shaving system, the Panasonic ES-LV9Q remained reasonably cool.

 If you don’t have sensitive skin then it should be fine to use.
 Just make sure not to put a lot of pressure while shaving.
 I would also recommend using a pre-shave lotion.

 However, one major difference between second-generation Arc 5 and third-generation models is the addition of smooth sliders.
 These are two gold-colored rollers that reduce skin drag and this results in less pressure on the skin.